Genesis 3: A Commentary

 Because of his order of questioning, we can assume that God views Adam as the most responsible, Eve as the second most responsible, and Satan as the third most responsible.
 Paul surely places the guilt primarily with Adam—not Eve (Rom.
 5:12ff).

 Why does God question the first humans, but not the Serpent?
-Waltke notes that he has no need to question Satan, because Satan has already rejected redemption.[13]
+Waltke[24] notes that he has no need to question Satan because Satan has already rejected God’s redemption.

 (3:12) “The man said, ‘The woman whom You gave to be with me, she gave me from the tree, and I ate.’”

-The woman was God’s great gift for Adam.
+God gave the woman to Adam as a precious gift of love (Gen. 2:22).
 It was not good for Adam to be alone (Gen. 2:18), so God gave him Eve.
-When Adam first met Eve, he burst into poetry (Gen. 2:23).
+And when Adam first met Eve, he burst into poetry (Gen. 2:23).
 Now, all of those memories have been twisted and distorted by sin.

-In Hebrew, the “she” is emphatic.[14]
+In Hebrew, the “she” is emphatic.[25]
+To paraphrase, Adam is saying, “I only took what she gave me!”[26]
 He is emphatically blaming his wife, spitting the words venomously at God.
 Adam is using God’s good provision against God in his argument, blaming God for the catastrophe in which he finds himself.
+He needed to learn the lesson that each person is responsible for their actions (Jas.
+1:13).

-Notice that Adam does confess (“…and I ate”), but this is only after blame shifting and making numerous qualifications.
-God doesn’t take this as an authentic confess, because it is prefaced by such vitriol.
+Adam confesses his sin (“…and I ate”), but this is only after blame shifting and making numerous qualifications.
+God doesn’t take this as an authentic confession because it is prefaced by such vitriol.
 Similarly, people today will admit their faults, but often only after finger pointing at everyone else in the process.
 This is why Jesus tells us to “first” get the log out of our own eye (Mt.
 7:3-5).
 Adam—like many people today—has this order reversed.

 (3:13) “Then the Lord God said to the woman, ‘What is this you have done?’
 And the woman said, ‘The serpent deceived me, and I ate.’”

-Like Adam, Eve needs to blame the Serpent.
-Also like Adam, she admits that she ate the fruit, but only after blame shifting and finger pointing.
-Even today, many skeptics balk at the idea that God would allow Satan to exist in order to tempt humans.
-But God sees things differently.
-No one can get away with the excuse “the devil made me do it.”
+Like Adam, Eve needs to blame someone other than herself—in this case, the Serpent.
+Also, like Adam, she admits that she ate the fruit, but only after blame shifting and finger pointing.
+But no one can get away with the excuse “the devil made me do it.”
 Satan doesn’t force us, but only persuades us.

 (3:14) “The Lord God said to the serpent, ‘Because you have done this, cursed are you more than all cattle, and more than every beast of the field; on your belly you will go and dust you will eat all the days of your life.’”

 Further wordplay occurs: the Serpent goes from being “crafty” (ʿārûm) to being “cursed” (ʾārûr).
+Furthermore, the Serpent is doomed to eat dust.
 Boice comments, “Satan ate dust then.
 He will always eat it.
 For even in Isaiah’s great description of earth’s golden age it is said, ‘The wolf and the lamb will feed together, and the lion will eat straw like the ox, but dust will be the serpent’s food’ (Isa.
-65:25).”[15]
+65:25).”[27]

 Is this a mythological explanation for how serpents lost their legs?
 No, this is not mythological (or etiological) literature, but rather, it is metaphorical language for the Serpent’s judgment.
 For one, snakes do not literally eat dust, but mice, lizards, etc. Second, this language is “rhetorically high (set as poetry in English Bibles).”[16]
 Third, other passages in the OT use this language to refer to judgment and humiliation.[17]